12 Ways to Get Quality Construction Leads

 Clients love visuals.

-Just as a potential client will choose to work with you or not based on how your website looks, the same is true with your project presentations.
+Just as a potential client will choose to work with you or not based on how your website looks, the same is true with your project presentation documents.

-Instead of just pitching a client with a black and white 2D floor plan, show them a photorealistic 3D representation of their finished project.
+Instead of just pitching a client with a black and white 2D floor plan, create professional project presentation documents that combine photorealistic 3D renderings of their finished project along with technical floor plans and your company logo.
 When you can bring a project to life like that, it creates an emotional connection for the potential client and builds trust by showing them you are a professional.

 3D renderings used to be complicated and expensive to create.
 But now with Cedreo, you can create residential home designs complete with 2D plans and 3D renderings in just a few hours — no design experience required!

-Add 3D home design software to your lead generation strategy today!
+Add Cedreo to your lead generation strategy today!

-Google My Business (GMB) lets you add your business info to Google Maps and local search results.
-Setting it up for your contracting business is a no-brainer since up to 64% of consumers use GMB to find info on local businesses.
+In 2025, a Google Business profile is another foundational way general contractors can get more leads.
+Google Business lets you add your business info to Google Maps and local search results.
+Setting it up for construction companies is a no-brainer since up to 64% of consumers use Google to find info on local businesses.

 And best of all…it’s FREE!

-Once you create your Google My Business profile, you get access to other tools that help you optimize your presence online — reviews, analytics, Google Search Console, etc.
+Once you create your Google Business profile, it’s easier for local homeowners to find you when they search for home improvement, home services, or other construction professionals on Google Maps.
+Plus, you get access to other tools that help you optimize your presence online — reviews, analytics, Google Search Console, Google ads, etc.

-After you create and verify your listing, you need to optimize it to make sure you get the right residential construction leads.
-Here are some things you should do:
+After you create and verify your listing, you need to optimize it to make sure you attract the right potential customers and get as many leads as possible.

 • Make sure all your info is correct.
 80% of people don’t trust a local business if the contact details are wrong